Octophin/scute/readme.md

 ```

+Scute automatically looks in a "/translations" folder in your app if you wish to provide your own translations for your instance.
+Please see [Flask-Babel documentation](https://github.com/python-babel/flask-babel) for more information on how to do this or follow the guide below:

+* Add a `babel.cfg` file at the root of your project with something like the following.
+This will check python files, templates and json files for translations.

+`
+[python: **.py]
+[jinja2: templates/**.html]
+extensions=jinja2.ext.autoescape,jinja2.ext.with_
+[json_md: **.json]
+`

+* Make a messages.pot file for these traslations with `pybabel extract -F babel.cfg -k _l -o messages.pot .`
+* Add a language (czech `cs` in this example) - `pybabel init -i messages.pot -d translations -l cs`
+* Edit the file in for example `translations/cs/LC_MESSAGES/messages.po`
+* Run `pybabel compile -d translations` to compile the translations

 ## Contributing to scute translations

 We'd love it if you provided some translations to scute.
-To do so:
+To do so it's very similar to the above:

 * Check templates and python files for translatable text. `pybabel extract -F babel.cfg -k _l -o messages.pot .`
 * Add a language (czech `cs` in this example) - `pybabel init -i messages.pot -d scute/translations -l cs`